prominence-eosc/docs/policies.md

   }
 }
 ```
-To force a job to run at any site in a particular region:
+To force a job to run at any site in a particular region (`Alpha` in this example):
 ```
 "policies": {
   "placement": {